NebulousLabs/Sia/doc/api/Renter.md

 // window size.
 renewwindow // block height

-// Max download speed permitted maxdownloadspeed
+// Max download speed permitted, speed provide in bytes per second
+// setting is not persisted and will be reset by a shutdown maxdownloadspeed

-// Max upload speed permitted
+// Max upload speed permitted, speed provide in bytes per second
-maxuploadspeed
+// setting is not persisted and will be reset by a shutdown maxuploadspeed

 // Download cache size specifies how many data chunks will be cached while